Rubens Barrichello: Williams (2010–2011)

 In Australia he retired with a transmission problem.
 He retired again in Malaysia with leaking hydraulics.
 He finished outside the points in the next three races before a pair of ninth places in Monaco and Canada.
 He came twelfth in Valencia, and thirteenth in Britain, but retired in Germany because of an oil leak.
 After that, he finished every race outside the points, but made no further retirements.
-His final race at the 2011 Brazilian Grand Prix was a quiet farewell where he finished 14th, ahead of former teammate Michael Schumacher.
+His final race at the 2011 Brazilian Grand Prix was a quiet farewell where he finished fourteenth, ahead of former teammate Michael Schumacher.